 Clicking instead of typing – use the Google filter and the search options

-The Google filter and the search options are probably the easiest way for narrowing down the amount of search results without having to remember shortcut commands.
+The Google filter and the search options are probably the easiest way of narrowing down the number of search results without having to remember shortcut commands.
 With the filter, you determine whether you want pictures, maps, news, apps, books or shopping options to be displayed.
 With the “Google search options”, you can define country, language, location and time of your results.

 Google auto-complete – blessing, curse or just funny?